 Since the Company prepares its financial statements in accordance with International Financial Reporting Standards (IFRS), the underwriting performance information in this section is presented on an IFRS basis.
-We consider the IFRS operating profit to be an appropriate measure of the underwriting performance.
+We consider profit before tax to be an appropriate measure of the underwriting performance.

-IFRS operating profit before tax for the 2020 financial year was £240m (2019: £222m).
+Profit before tax for the 2024 financial year was £141m (2023: £169m).

-Our main source of income relates to management fees generated by assets under management.
-Fee rates have seen downward pressure in an increasingly competitive marketplace.
+The Company's main source of income relates to management fees generated by assets under management.
+Fee rates have seen downward pressure for several years in the competitive marketplace.
+Prolonged turbulence and pressures in financial markets, including interest rate changes, directly impact the value of assets under management and hence fee revenue.

-The market value of assets under management at the end of 2020 was £500bn (2019: £463bn), including segregated funds of £155bn (2019: £141bn) which do not appear on the Company's balance sheet.
+The market value of assets under management at the end of 2024 was £401bn (2023: £411bn), including segregated funds of £79bn (2023: £96bn) which do not appear on the Company's balance sheet.

-Information on policyholder inflows and outflows on pooled funds are presented by Solvency II line of business in QRT S.05.01 in the Appendix of this report.
+Information on policyholder inflows and outflows on pooled funds are presented by Solvency II line of business in QRT IR.05.03.02 in the Appendix of this report.